MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 by calling the `IngestionDescription::source_exports_with_output_indices` method.

-This method maps the `external_reference` (the upstream table name) of each `SourceExport` to the index of that upstream table in the source's `details` struct (which is created during purification -- its a vector of upstream table descriptions).
+This method maps the `external_reference` (the upstream table name) of each `SourceExport` to the index of that upstream table in the source's `details` struct (which is currently created during purification -- a vector of upstream table descriptions).

 Then inside each source implementation, we currently assume that each `SourceExport` uniqely corresponds to a single `output_index`, and that each `output_index` corresponds to the same index of the upstream table in the source's upstream `details`.

-This assumption is part of what prevents an upstream table from being ingested into more than one collection.

-We would update each source implementation to assume that more than one `SourceExport` can share an `output_index` and we would update the `source_exports` map created by `source_exports_with_output_indices` to include the `details` index explicitly.
+Since the top-level source `details` will no longer contain the `tables` field, the output index will be determined by the ordering of the `IngestionDescription::source_exports` `BTreeMap`.
+Each `SourceExport` will output its own stream from the ingestion using the `details` it contains.
+It will be up to each source implementation to map the relevant upstream table to the correct `SourceExport`s using their `external_reference`.

-The `build_ingestion_dataflow` method currently demuxes the output collection of each source by each `output_index` and pushes each data stream to the appropriate `persist_sink`.
-We would update this method so that it applies the `output_projection` for each `SourceExport` on each data stream before being pushed to its `persist_sink`.
+The `build_ingestion_dataflow` method then demuxes the output collection of each source by each `output_index` and pushes each data stream to the appropriate `persist_sink`.

 #### Migration of source statements and collections